storopoli/dead-man-switch/SECURITY.md

 * Loss of data
 * Loss of privacy
 * Censorship
-* Any "ordinary" security problem, such as remote code execution or invalid memory acccess
+* Any "ordinary" security problem, such as remote code execution or invalid memory access

 In general, use your best judgement in determining whether an issue is a security issue.
 If not, go ahead and post it to the public issue tracker.